 So you have reached an agreement regarding the care and living arrangements for your children and are wondering what to do next?
-This blog will assist you in knowing how best to formalise your agreement.
+This blog will assist you in knowing the difference between parenting plans vs consent orders.

 There are two types of agreement to formalise your agreement, the first being a Parenting Plan and the second being a Consent Order.